Allium fistulosum

 Allium fistulosum, the Welsh onion, also commonly called bunching onion, long green onion, Japanese bunching onion, and spring onion, is a species of perennial plant, often considered to be a kind of scallion.

 The species is very similar in taste and odor to the related common onion, Allium cepa, and hybrids between the two (tree onions) exist.
-A. fistulosum, however, does not develop bulbs, and possesses hollow leaves (fistulosum means "hollow") and scapes.
-Larger varieties of A. fistulosum, such as the Japanese negi, resemble the leek, whilst smaller varieties resemble chives.
+A. fistulosum, however, does not develop bulbs, and its leaves and scapes are hollow (fistulosum means 'hollow').
+Larger varieties of A. fistulosum, such as the Japanese negi, resemble the leek, and smaller varieties resemble chives.
 A. fistulosum can multiply by forming perennial evergreen clumps.
 It is also grown in a bunch as an ornamental plant.

 Names

-The common name "Welsh onion" does not refer to Wales but derives from a near obsolete use of "Welsh" in the sense "foreign, non-native", as the species is native to China, though cultivated in many places and naturalized in scattered locations in Eurasia and North America.
+The common name "Welsh onion" does not refer to Wales; indeed, the plant is neither indigenous to Wales nor particularly common in Welsh cuisine (the green Allium common to Wales is the leek, A. ampeloprasum, the national vegetable of Wales).
+Instead, it derives from a near-obsolete botanical use of Welsh in the sense 'foreign, non-native' because the species is native to China, although it is cultivated in many places and naturalized in scattered locations throughout Eurasia and North America.

-Historically, the A. fistulosum was known as the cibol.
-In Cornwall, they are known as chibbles, and in the west of Scotland as sybies or syboes.
+Historically, A. fistulosum was known as the cibol.
+In Cornwall, they are known as chibols, and in the west of Scotland as sybows.